-Since 17 October 2019, the Group has been subject to increased litigations in Lebanon and abroad, as a result of the restrictive measures adopted by Lebanese banks in relation to the withdrawal of funds and transfers abroad, as well as in relation to the repayment by customers of local foreign currency loans in Lebanese Liras.
+Since 17 October 2019, the Group has been subject to an increased litigations in Lebanon and abroad, as a result of the restrictive measures adopted by Lebanese banks in relation to the withdrawal of funds and transfers abroad, as well as in relation to the repayment by customers of local foreign currency loans in Lebanese Liras.
 Management is carefully considering the impact of these existing litigation and claims against the Group in relation to these restrictive measures.
 There are still uncertainties related to the consequences of these restrictive measures, based on the current available information and the prevailing laws and local banking practices.
-Due to recent development and the increasing trend in judgments ruled in favor of the plaintiffs and customers during 2021 and 2022 in Lebanon and abroad, management considers that they may affect negatively the offshore liquidity of the Group, its foreign assets and its foreign currency mismatch (refer to Note 47 - Currency Risk).
+Due to recent development and the increasing trend in judgments ruled in favour of the plaintiffs and customers during 2021, 2022 and 2023 in Lebanon and abroad, management considers that they may affect negatively the liquidity of the Group (refer to Note 47).
 The amount cannot be determined presently.
 At the balance sheet date, shares and account balances owned by the Bank in one of its foreign subsidiary in Belgium were placed under seizure, by court orders in relation to litigations raised by customers and noteholders for the transfer of funds abroad.
-In addition, the Group may, from time to time, become involved in other legal or arbitration proceedings which may affect its operations and results.
+Moreover, buildings owned by the Bank are subject to seizure and restriction on disposal by court orders in relation to litigations raised by customers.
+The Group may, from time to time, become involved in other legal or arbitration proceedings which may affect its operations and results.

-Complaints have been filed by groups of individuals against "Lebanese banks" and the chairmen of their board of directors for alleged committed crimes of tort and fraudulent bankruptcy, money laundering, fraud and breach of trust, which resulted in different legal decisions and actions on several banks.
-With respect to Byblos Bank SAL, no legal decisions were taken as of the date of the authorization of the issuance of these consolidated financial statements.
+Complaints have also been filed by groups of individuals against "Lebanese banks" and the chairmen of their board of directors for alleged committed crimes of tort and fraudulent bankruptcy, money laundering, fraud and breach of trust, which resulted in different legal decisions and actions on several banks.